 - Opening URIs

 - Showing notifications

 - Taking screenshots and screencasts

 Toolkits like GTK and Qt provide transparent support for portals.
-See Portal support in GTK for detailed information about GTK and portals.
+See Portal support in GTK or Portal support in Qt and KDE for detailed information about GTK and portals.
 If you are not using one of these toolkits, it is possible to access the portals API directly.
 See the portals API documentation for more information.

 A number of toolkits and frameworks provide transparent support for Linux desktop notifications.
 This includes Electron, GTK, KDE and QML.

 Status icons are the same concept as the system tray or the taskbar on Windows, or menu bar icons on Mac.
 These are supported on most Linux distributions, through libappindicator.